Find Trade Colleges

 The following schools top our list of the Most Popular Health Sciences & Services Bachelor's Degree Colleges.

-Our 2023 rankings named University of South Florida - Main Campus the most popular school in Florida for health sciences & services students working on their bachelor’s degree.
-Located in the city of Tampa, USF Tampa is a public college with a fairly large student population.
+Our analysis found University of South Florida - Main Campus to be the most popular school for health sciences & services students who want to pursue a bachelor’s degree in Florida.
+Located in the city of Tampa, USF Tampa is a public college with a very large student population.

 Of the 1,044 students majoring in health science at USF Tampa, 28% are male and 72% are female.